Skip to content

 Jinja2 Syntax with left and right

-The prompt template uses Jinja2 syntax, allowing you to reference input fields directly (e.g., left.skills).
-You can reference the left and right documents using left and right respectively.
+The comparison_prompt uses Jinja2 syntax; reference the left and right documents via left and right (e.g., left.skills).

 Blocking